The geometry of null-like disformal transformations: Discussion

 To motivate further studies in this area, we introduced the concept of a disformal Killing vector field showing a explicit solution in a particular case.
 We also generalized the concept of Weyl transformations that preserve the null-like disformal relation.

-Finally, we revisit the disformal operator and its algebraic properties, showing that it is not diagonalizable in the present case and the suitable basis to study it is a basis consisting of null vectors.
-Future works containing the relation between spinors and null-like disformal transformations beyond the scope of \cite{Bittencourt:2015ypa} are now under investigations.
+We revisited the disformal operator and its algebraic properties, showing that it is not diagonalizable in the present case and the suitable basis to study it is a basis consisting of null vectors.

+Since we decomposed the disformal transformation of the metric into a disformal operator acting on vector fields, we wondered if it would be possible to further decompose this transformation as an action on spinors.
+Therefore, we generalized the disformal transformation beyond the spacetime version to the spinor space.
+We analysis led us to conclude that there is no disformal transformation in the spin basis that might induce a disformal metric either in the null-like or time-like case (except the conformal case).

+The present systematic study might be useful for future developments on disformal gravity, now using a null-like vector field.
+In such case, it has been shown in \cite{Galtsov:2018xuc} that as opposite to the time-like case, gravitational waves would propagate with the speed of light which is compatible with the recent detections by LIGO.